va3093/AfroLayout/README.md

 #### Everyday constraints

-AutoAutoLayout has [one fundamental method](#the-bedrock-of-autoautolayout) that allows for easy adding of constraints to views.
+AfroLayout has [one fundamental method](#the-bedrock-of-afroLayout) that allows for easy adding of constraints to views.
 This method has been further abstracted into helper methods that apply default values for commonly used constraints.
-If any of these methods don't suit your needs you can alway fall back to the [custom constraints method](#the-bedrock-of-autoautolayout).
+If any of these methods don't suit your needs you can alway fall back to the [custom constraints method](#the-bedrock-of-afroLayout).

 ##### Constrain to top of view
 [Todo]